Business

 Why microbiology interests craft beer

 As mentioned several times, microbiology plays a very important role in beer production.
-Anyone who wants to brew beer, in fact, is required to study food microbiology in order to understand what goes on in the laboratory and be able to control bacteria that may affect production, recognise possible causes of beer spoilage, know how to store the finished product, interpret water analyses and so on.
+Anyone who wants to brew beer is required to study food microbiology to understand what goes on in the laboratory and be able to control bacteria that may affect production, recognise possible causes of beer spoilage, know how to store the finished product, interpret water analyses and so on.

 Many are hygienic provisions, dictated also by compliance with the control manual or HACCP (Hazard Analysis Critical Control Point), others, however, are techniques that one only learns by gaining experience in brewing.